 2 medium tomatoes, chopped

-1) Prepare your grill for hot direct heat.
-Charcoal is best because we want to form a crust and many gas grills do not generate enough heat.
+2) Prepare your grill for hot direct heat.
 If your gas grill has a sear burner or infrared burner, this is what it is for.
 They can be cooked easily on a hibachi.

 3) For the meat into patties about 6 ounces each about 1/2" thick and shaped like a football so they will fit neatly into pita halves.
 Coat them with the oil, and then with the spices.
 That may seem like a lot of spices, but we want to form a nice crust.

 4) Put the burgers on the grill, close the lid, and stand there.
-Sing Mary Had a Little Lamb four times.
-After about four minutes, check the underside.
+Sing Mary Had a Little Lamb four times or about four minutes, check the underside.
 You want it dark, but not black.
-If your grill is not hot enough to darken it, then turn it anyway.
-Toss the pitas on the grill for 30-60 seconds on each side, enough to warm them.
 Cook the burger until it hits 160°F, safe temp.
+Toss the pitas on the grill for 30 to 60 seconds on each side, enough to warm them.